-- 15.1.
-In the case of a personal data breach, the school shall without undue delay and, where feasible, not later than 72 hours after having become aware of it, notify the personal data breach to the Information Commissioner's Office, unless the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons. - 15.2.
-Where the notification to the Information Commissioner's Office is not made within 72 hours, it shall be accompanied by reasons for the delay. - 15.3 In order to evaluate the personal data breach the school shall without undue delay immediately inform and involve the Data Protection Officer in the assessment of the breach and in the execution of the data breach procedure to contain and manage the breach. - 15.4.
-The notification to the Information Commissioner's Office shall at least: - describe the nature of the personal data breach including where possible, the categories and approximate number of data subjects concerned and the categories and approximate number of personal data records concerned; - communicate the name and contact details of the data protection officer or other contact point where more information can be obtained; - describe the likely consequences of the personal data breach; - describe the measures taken or proposed to be taken by the controller to address the personal data breach, including, where appropriate, measures to mitigate its possible adverse effects; - Where, and in so far as, it is not possible to provide the information at the same time, the information may be provided in phases without undue further delay.
+- 15.5.
+Where the notification to the Information Commissioner's Office is not made within 72 hours, it shall be accompanied by reasons for the delay. - 15.6.
+In order to evaluate the personal data breach, the organisation shall, without undue delay, immediately inform and involve the Data Protection Officer in the assessment of the breach and in the execution of the data breach procedure to contain and manage the breach.

+15.7.
+The notification to the Information Commissioner's Office shall at least:

+- describe the nature of the personal data breach, including, where possible, the categories and approximate number of data subjects concerned and the categories and approximate number of personal data records concerned; - communicate the name and contact details of the data protection officer or other contact points where more information can be obtained; - describe the likely consequences of the personal data breach; - describe the measures taken or proposed to be taken by the controller to address the personal data breach, including, where appropriate, measures to mitigate its possible adverse effects; - Where, and in so far as it is not possible to provide the information at the same time, the information may be provided in phases without undue further delay. - 15.8.
+Where breaches are reportable to the Information Commissioner's Office, the senior leadership team should immediately inform members of the organisation's appropriate governance board or risk committee. - 15.9.
+For examples of data breaches, please see Appendix 2